-AJK Tourism and Archaeology Department has set up rest houses and lodges in major valleys including Keran, Kutton, Dawarian, Sharda, Kel, and Taobat for domestic tourists.
+AJK Tourism & Archaeology Department has set up rest houses and lodges in major valleys including Keran, Kutton, Dawarian, Sharda, Kel, and Taobat for domestic tourists.
 There are private lodges and guest houses located in the valley at reasonable rates.
 A prior booking is recommended particularly in the peak season.

 For daring adventurists, the Neelum Valley offers exciting trekking and hiking opportunities.
-The valley is part of lesser Himalayan Massif with Sarwaali Peak, 6,326 m as the highest mountain in the region.
+The valley is part of the lesser Himalayan Massif with Sarwaali Peak, 6,326 m as the highest mountain in the region.
 Besides mountains, there are beautiful hiking tracks to the medium peaks and lakes.
 The valley offers great retreats during peak summers.
 Being one of the easily accessible destinations it is listed among the favorite spots for local tourists.
 The temperature during summers remains reasonably cool between 65°F to 90° F.

 Places to see in the Neelum Valley:

 At an elevation of 1,350 meters above sea level, Kundal Shahi is a village near the confluence of Jagran Nullah and Neelum River located about 74 km from Muzaffarabad.
-It is a small town with basic facilities and serves as launching pad for Neelum Valley.
+It is a small town with basic facilities and serves as a launching pad for Neelum Valley.

 About 82 km from Muzaffarabad and 8 km west of Kundal Shahi following the Jagran River, a narrow uphill gorge leads to the beautiful Kutton valley.
 Kutton is one of the famous tourist attractions in the valley and has both government rest houses and private guest houses.
-The valley is remotely guarded by snow covered Himalayan peaks and the melting waters joining the Neelum River are rich in Trout Fish.
+The valley is remotely guarded by snow-covered Himalayan peaks and the melting waters joining the Neelum River are rich in Trout Fish.